Billy Donovan: National team career

 Donovan has been chosen to be a head coach for USA Basketball on three occasions.
 He coached the 2012 U18 team to the 2012 FIBA Americas Under-18 Championship, going 5–0 in the tournament.
 He then led many of the same players to the 2013 FIBA Under-19 World Championship, going 9–0 in that tournament.
 The following summer, he again coached the US team at the 2014 FIBA Americas Under-18 Championship and again led them to the tournament championship with another 5–0 record.

-Some commentators have opined that Donovan should've succeeded Mike Krzyzewski as the head coach of the United States men's national basketball team at the 2020 Summer Olympics.
+Some commentators have opined that Donovan should have succeeded Mike Krzyzewski as the head coach of the United States men's national basketball team at the 2020 Summer Olympics.

 Awards

 The United States Sports Academy presented Donovan with the Amos Alonzo Stagg Award in 2006.
 Donovan was the recipient of the John R. Wooden Award's "Legends of Coaching Award" in 2010.
 Donovan was recognized by his peers as the SEC Coach of the Year in 2011, 2013 and 2014.

+Donovan was selected to the Naismith Memorial Basketball Hall of Fame as part of the 2025 class, which also included Carmelo Anthony, Micky Arison, Sue Bird, Danny Crawford, Dwight Howard, Sylvia Fowles, Maya Moore and the 2008 Men's United States Olympic Basketball Team.
+Donovan chose Maurice Cheeks and Rick Pitino as his inductors.

 Personal life

 Donovan married Christine Hasbrouck (née D'Auria, b.
 1964) on August 5, 1989.
 She is the daughter of Anthony J. D'Auria and Patricia Ann Connor D'Auria, and a descendant of the Hasbrouck family.
 The Donovans have four children: Connor, Bryan, Hasbrouck Anne and William Donovan III, who transferred to Florida from Catholic University and walked on to his father's team as a reserve guard.
 A fifth child, Jacqueline, was delivered stillborn in 2000, prompting Donovan to become involved in several children's charities and to help raise funds for a children's hospital in Gainesville.
-Similar tragedies struck the families of Pitino, former assistant coach Anthony Grant, and current assistant John Pelphrey, forging a closer bond between them.
+Similar tragedies struck the families of Pitino and former assistant coaches Anthony Grant and John Pelphrey, forging a closer bond between them.

-Donovan's parents bought a home in Gainesville in 1996, and Bill Donovan Sr., has been a fixture at most Gator games and practices ever since.
+Donovan's parents bought a home in Gainesville in 1996, and Bill Donovan Sr. was a fixture at most Gator games and practices during the remainder of his son's Florida coaching tenure.

-Donovan is a Roman Catholic.
-He has been described as politically conservative by some of his players and in the media; however, he is a registered independent.
+Donovan is a Catholic.
+He has been described as politically conservative by some of his players and in the media.
+He is a registered independent.